Invalid pf rule generated from a port forward with dest=any on an interface with ip=none

 Shutdown -p will only work on supported systems.
 Since the behavior on unsupported systems is unknown, giving the user a choice seemed like the better way.

-#1 Updated by Erik Fonnesbeck about 3 years ago
+#1 Updated by Erik Fonnesbeck over 3 years ago

 - Status changed from New to Feedback